 At Nursteed, we provide a wealth of enrichment opportunities, such as the Rotary Club Youth Speaks Competition.
 This ensures that children benefit from access to positive role models from the local and wider locality.

 We believe it is so important for children to write for a purpose.
 We understand that this is more meaningful for the children, especially if they receive written responses.
 Examples of this include writing to members of Parliament and letters to authors/poets.
+We use Sounds-Write to develop our spelling through the school.
+Spelling is also supported along with punctuation and grammar in our ‘Mark for Impact’ strategy.

-Nursteed Primary School encourages enthusiastic readers and writers, who enjoy showcasing their developing literacy knowledge and skills.
+Nursteed Primary School encourages enthusiastic readers and writers, who enjoy showcasing their developing English knowledge and skills.
 They are confident to take risks in their reading and writing, and love to discuss and share their ideas.